saeed-asle/GMM/README.md

 5.Convergence Check: Iterates the Expectation and Maximization steps until convergence or a maximum number of iterations is reached.

 6.Prediction: Assigns data points to the component with the highest responsibility.

+# Output

+* Scatter plots of the initial data and the final predicted clusters.

+* Console output of the final means, covariances, weights, and the number of iterations until convergence.